 - Provide a prepaid return shipping label and box so you can send your samples to our lab.

 - Share your results with you, along with information on how to reduce lead exposure.

-- Provide you with a $15 gift card for participating in the research project.
+- Provide you with a $25 gift card after participating in the research project.

 There are steps you can take in everyday life to avoid or minimize lead exposure, like wet wiping windowsills and wet mopping floors at least once a week.
 See our handout for more information.
 In addition, participants in our study will receive tailored recommendations for action, based on their home test results.